sandsalamand/Fillit/README.md

-# Fillit

-42 Fillit project
+# 42 Fillit Project

-fill the smallest possible square with tetriminos from a text file
+Goal: use tetris pieces from a text file to fill a square of the smallest possible size